gfarnadi/gfarnadi.github.io/index.md

 For the full list of my publications, please check [publications](publications.md).

-- Yoojung Choi, Golnoosh Farnadi, Behrouz Babaki, and Guy van den Broek.
+- Yoojung Choi, **Golnoosh Farnadi**, Behrouz Babaki, and Guy van den Broek.
 Learning Fair Naive Bayes Classifiers by Discovering and Eliminating Discrimination Patterns.
 Submitted.
 [Arxiv](https://arxiv.org/abs/1906.03843)

-- Golnoosh Farnadi, Pigi Kouki, Spencer K. Thompson, Sriram Srinivasan, and Lise Getoor.
-A Fairness-aware Hybrid Recommender System.
-In the 2nd FATREC Workshop: Responsible Recommendation at RecSys, 2018.
+- **Golnoosh Farnadi**, Behrouz Babaki, and Lise Getoor.
+Fairness in Relational Domains.
+In Proceedings of the AAAI/ACM Conference on AI, Ethics, and Society (AIES), 2018.

+- Sriram Srinivasan, Behrouz Babaki, **Golnoosh Farnadi**, and Lise Getoor.
+Lifted HingeLoss Markov Random Fields.
+To apear in the thirty-second Conference on Artificial Intelligence (AAAI), 2018. **Acceptance rate: 16.2%**

-- Golnoosh Farnadi, Jie Tang, Martine De Cock, and Marie-Francine Moens.
+- **Golnoosh Farnadi**, Jie Tang, Martine De Cock, and Marie-Francine Moens.
 User Profiling through Deep Multimodal Fusion.
-In Proceedings of the 11th ACM International Conference on Web Search and Data Mining (WSDM), 2018.(Acceptance rate: 16%)
+In Proceedings of the 11th ACM International Conference on Web Search and Data Mining (WSDM), 2018. **Acceptance rate: 16%**

 - Sabina Tomkins, Golnoosh Farnadi, Brian Amanatullah, Steve Minton and Lise Getoor The Impact of Environmental Stressors on Human Trafficking.
-In proceedings of the IEEE International Conference on Data Mining series (ICDM), 2018.(Acceptance rate: 8.86%)
+In Proceedings of the Beyond online data workshop at 12th international AAAI conference on web and social media (ICWSM), 2018. **Winner of the Best Paper Award**

 - Golnoosh Farnadi, Stephen H. Bach, Marie-Francine Moens, Lise Getoor, and Martine De Cock.
 Soft Quantification in Statistical Relational Learning.
-In MLJ (The Machine Learning Journal), 2017.
+In MLJ (The Machine Learning Journal), 2017. **Winner of the Best Paper Award**

 # Contact